Gandalf: Gandalf the Grey

-Gwaihir sets Gandalf down in Rohan, where Gandalf appeals to King Théoden for a horse.
-Théoden, under the evil influence of Gríma Wormtongue, Saruman's spy and servant, tells Gandalf to take any horse he pleases, but to leave quickly.
-It is then that Gandalf meets the great horse Shadowfax who will be his mount and companion.
-Gandalf rides hard for the Shire, but does not reach it until after Frodo has set out.
-Knowing that Frodo and his companions will be heading for Rivendell, Gandalf makes his own way there.
+In Rohan, Gandalf appeals to King Théoden for a horse.
+Théoden, under the influence of Saruman's spy Gríma Wormtongue, tells Gandalf to take any horse he pleases, but to leave quickly.
+Gandalf meets the great horse Shadowfax, who will be his mount and companion.
+Gandalf reaches the Shire after Frodo has set out.
+Knowing that Frodo will be heading for Rivendell, Gandalf makes his way there.
 He learns at Bree that the Hobbits have fallen in with Aragorn.
-He faces the Nazgûl at Weathertop but escapes after an all-night battle, drawing four of them northward.
+He faces the Nazgûl at Weathertop, escaping after an all-night battle, drawing four of them northwards.
 Frodo, Aragorn and company face the remaining five on Weathertop a few nights later.
-Gandalf reaches Rivendell just before Frodo's arrival.
+Gandalf reaches Rivendell just before Frodo.

-In Rivendell, Gandalf helps Elrond drive off the Nazgûl pursuing Frodo, and plays a leading role in the Council of Elrond as the only person who knows the full history of the Ring.
+At Rivendell, Gandalf helps Elrond drive off the Nazgûl pursuing Frodo, and plays a leading role in the Council of Elrond as the only person who knows the full history of the Ring.
 He reveals that Saruman has betrayed them and is in league with Sauron.
 When it is decided that the Ring has to be destroyed, Gandalf volunteers to accompany Frodo—now the Ring-bearer—in his quest.
-He persuades Elrond to let Frodo's cousins Merry and Pippin join the Fellowship.
+He persuades Elrond to let Frodo's cousins Merry and Pippin join the Company of the Ring.

-Taking charge of the Fellowship (comprising nine representatives of the free peoples of Middle-earth, "set against the Nine Riders"), Gandalf and Aragorn lead the Hobbits and their companions south.
-After an unsuccessful attempt to cross Mount Caradhras in winter, they cross under the mountains through the Mines of Moria under the Misty Mountains, though only Gimli the Dwarf is enthusiastic about that route.
-In Moria, they discover that the dwarf colony established there by Balin has been annihilated by orcs.
-The Fellowship fights with the orcs and trolls of Moria and escapes them.
+Taking charge of the Company, Gandalf and Aragorn lead the Hobbits and their companions south.
+After failing to cross Mount Caradhras in winter, they cross under the Misty Mountains through the Mines of Moria.
+There, they discover that the dwarf colony established by Balin has been annihilated by orcs.
+The Company fights with the orcs and trolls of Moria and escapes them.

-At the Bridge of Khazad-dûm, they encounter "Durin's Bane", a fearsome Balrog from ancient times.
+At the Bridge of Khazad-dûm, they encounter "Durin's Bane," a fearsome Balrog.
 Gandalf faces the Balrog to enable the others to escape.
 After a brief exchange of blows, Gandalf breaks the bridge beneath the Balrog with his staff.
 As the Balrog falls, it wraps its whip around Gandalf's legs, dragging him over the edge.
 Gandalf falls into the abyss, crying "Fly, you fools!".

 Gandalf and the Balrog fall into a deep lake in Moria's underworld.
 Gandalf pursues the Balrog through the tunnels for eight days until they climb to the peak of Zirakzigil.
 Here they fight for two days and nights.
 The Balrog is defeated and cast down onto the mountainside.
-Gandalf too dies, and his body lies on the peak while his spirit travels "out of thought and time".
+Gandalf also dies, and his body lies on the peak while his spirit travels "out of thought and time".